adstuart/azure-privatelink-dns-microhack/README.md

 - Choose a suitable password to be used for your Virtual Machines

 - Wait for the deployment to complete.
-This will take around 30 minutes (the VPN gateways take the longest to setup).
+This will take around 30 minutes (the VPN gateways take a while).

 ## Task 2 : Explore all the deployed resources